Improved Converses and Gap Results for Coded Caching: Introduction

 \section{Introduction}

 We consider the canonical coded caching scenario by Maddah-Ali and Niesen \cite{maddahali_niesen_2014-1} with a single transmitter and $K$ receivers, where each receiver is equipped with a cache memory of equal size (see in Figure~\ref{fig:source_model}).
-Communication takes place in two phases.
-In a first \emph{caching phase} the transmitter stores contents (arbitrary functions of files) at the receivers' cache memories.
-In a subsequent \emph{delivery phase} it conveys one of the files stored in its library to each of the receivers.
+Communication takes place in two phases: a \emph{caching phase} and a subsequent \emph{delivery phase}.
+In the {caching phase}, the transmitter stores contents (arbitrary functions of files) at the receivers' cache memories.
+In the {delivery phase}, each receiver makes a demand and the transmitter accordingly conveys the desired files to each of the receivers.
 The main challenge in this configuration is that during the caching phase it is not known which receiver demands which specific file from the library.
 The cache contents thus need to be designed so as to be useful for many possible demands.

-Traditional caching systems store the same most popular files in each and every cache memory.
+Traditional caching systems store a portion of the most popular files in each and every cache memory.
 This allows the receivers to retrieve these files locally without burdening the common communication link from the transmitter to the receivers.
-Recently \cite{maddahali_niesen_2014-1}, it has been shown that much larger gains, so called \emph{global caching gains}, are possible if the various receivers store different parts of the files in their cache memories.
-In this case, the transmitter can simultaneously serve multiple receivers during the delivery phase by sending coded data, and thus significantly reduced the required communication rate on the common link connecting the transmitter to the receivers.
+Recently in \cite{maddahali_niesen_2014-1}, it was shown that much larger gains, so called \emph{global caching gains}, are possible if various receivers store different parts of the files in their cache memories.
+In this case, the transmitter can simultaneously serve multiple receivers during the delivery phase by sending coded data, and thus significantly reduce the delivery rate (latency) of communication.